comprehensive Stroke Care at CMC

-Stroke is a medical emergency that requires immediate attention.
-Also known as a brain attack, stroke is the third highest cause of death, right behind heart disease and cancer, and the number one cause of long-term disability.
+A stroke is a medical emergency that requires immediate attention.
+Also known as a brain attack, stroke is the fifth highest cause of death, right behind heart disease and cancer, and the number one cause of long-term disability.
 According to the American Stroke Association, an estimated 600,000 Americans suffer a new or recurrent stroke each year, and an estimated 160,000 will die.
+CMC is certified as a Primary Stroke Center by The Joint Commission and a repeat recipient of the American Heart Association/American Stroke Association's Get With The Guidelines® recognition for excellence in stroke care.

-Knowing the risk factors and recognizing the warning signs of a stroke are very important.
-By knowing the warning signs and seeking emergency care immediately, you can increase the chance of survival and recovery.
+By knowing the warning signs of a stroke and seeking emergency care immediately, you can increase the chance of survival and recovery.
 If you or a loved one suddenly shows any symptoms, call 911.

 Warning Signs and Risk Factors

-Stroke is a medical emergency that can be prevented by understanding the risk factors and warning signs.
-There are two categories of risk factors – those that cannot be managed or changed, and those that can be.
-Adjusting your lifestyle or environment to address the manageable factors can lower your risk for stroke.
+There are two categories of risk factors for stroke—those that cannot be managed or changed, and those that can.
+You can lower your risk for stroke by adjusting your lifestyle or environment to address the manageable factors.

 What You Can’t Change